BigBodyOfWater/shadow_dev/README.md

 - We welcome contributions!
 If you have training materials, scenarios, or other resources to share, please fork the repository and submit a pull request.
 [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).
 If you want to join us on our journey to Arma 4: [https://discord.gg/shadowdivision](https://discord.gg/shadowdivision).

 ## License and Change Log
-- When you open up the project, you will see a README directory that contains a CHANGE_LOGS + LICENSE script.
+- Choose a project to open (e.g., ShadowScenarioTemplate) in the Arma Reforger Worskhop.
+Note the README directory.
+This contains information about the Change Log and License.
 Please review these before starting any work.

 ## Naming Conventions
 ### General Naming Convention